Post General Journal Entries

 - Ensure that QuickBooks is open and running on the same computer as QuickBridge.

-- In QuickBridge, click QuickBooks Posting Options > Post General Journal Entries.Clicking QuickBooks Settings offers an alternative to viewing and editing your mappings per company, across all channels.
+- In QuickBridge, click QuickBooks Posting Options > Post General Journal Entries.Clicking QuickBooks Settings opens an alternative way of viewing and editing your existing mappings per company, across all channels, on SellerCloud's Journal Entry Mappings page.
+While this is convenient for viewing and editing purposes, it is not recommended for entering your initial mappings, as this can lead to mapping irrelevant journal entry types for relevant channels, or even for irrelevant channels.

 - Enter the Trans Start Date and Trans End Date, and choose a Company and Channel.